Heat kernel of non-minimal second-order operators: Introduction

 The most general minimal second-order operators are those that also comprise a derivative interaction.
 These have been dealt with in in \cite{Obukhov:1983mm,Gusynin:1988zt}, where the first Seeley-DeWitt coefficients have been derived using a squaring procedure.
 Furthermore, fourth-order minimal operators have been taken into account in \cite{Barvinsky:1985an,Gusynin:1990ek}, and this procedure can be applied to higher order operators.

 On the other hand, if one wants to check the gauge invariance of a given calculation or considers more complicated fields such as torsion, non-metricity or higher-spins, he will have to deal with non-minimal operators.
 To derive the heat kernel coefficients of these operators a completely different approach is needed, since there exists no asymptotic expansion when the principal part is not of Laplace type.
 However, one can rely on a different perturbative expansion as in \cite{Barvinsky:1985an}, or he can adopt the so-called non-local heat kernel \cite{Groh:2011dw}.
-Recently, such a problem has been re-analyzed in some special examples \cite{Farolfi:2025knq,Melichev:2025hcg,Sangy:2025jxk}.
+Recently, such a problem has been reanalyzed in some special examples \cite{Grasso:2023qye,Farolfi:2025knq,Melichev:2025hcg,Sangy:2025jxk}.
 Of particular interest for the present discussion is the approach of \cite{Melichev:2025hcg}, in which a slight modification of the trick introduced in \cite{Barvinsky:1985an} was employed.
 Indeed, the approach of \cite{Melichev:2025hcg} significantly improves the computational time needed for the derivation of the trace of the $\ha_2$ coefficient.
 A radically different approach towards non-minimal operator is given by employing spin-parity decompositions, see, e.g. \cite{Groh:2011dw}.
 Here the idea is to trade non-minimality for higher order but minimal operators.
 Such an approach was applied to a dynamical torsion theory in \cite{Martini:2023apm}, but it will not be pursued here.
+Finally, non-minimal operators arise also in Proca-like theories, where the principal part is degenerate.
+In such cases one usually singles out the non-minimal part and derives the heat kernel coefficients by deriving the algebra of the pseudo-differential operators that appear in the Hessian \cite{Endo:1984sz,Endo:1994yj,Barvinsky:2025jbw}.